weezymatt/weezymatt.github.io/_projects/1_project.md

 [^3]: Despite the extraction process being easy and can be remedied, this is unfortunate behavior by the major engine.
 Users interested in MT have resorted to the endpoint for further extraction.
 [^4]: Asturian was chosen based on the large amount of training examples available.
 [^5]: The translation models were also used in the Helinski Group's submission but we instead chose zero-shot performance to guide its usage.
-[^6]: There exists a decent collection of bitexts, but the largest collections (~1,000,000) contain many sentences that are simply not translations but gibberish.
+[^6]: There exists a decent collection of bitexts on Opus, but the largest collections (~1,000,000) contain many sentences that are simply not translations but gibberish.
 This can be verified by spot-checking the text document and comparing the sentence length.
-That is why we chose to curate a dataset instead and prevent noise in the training dataset as much as possible.
+That is why we chose to curate a dataset instead and prevent noise in the training data as much as possible.
 [^7]: The course INFO 555: Applied Natural Language Processing covered a lot of relevant skills used in this internship, especially with pretrained language models.
 While I took this class many months after the start of the internship, I highly recommend students to consider taking the course.